guille070/understrap-child/.github/README.md

 If you change one of these values in the ACF fields, after saving the post, it links the selected values with the terms to maintain the relationship between post and terms.

+### Generator
+When executing this functionality, first we check if the pokemon already exists in the database by performing a query to obtain a post with the same slug (for this we use the name of the Pokemon obtained in the API request).

+If the post already exists its information and taxonomies (Types, Versions and Attacks) will be updated.
+Otherwise a new post will be created with all the data.

+In addition, in each request the terms of each taxonomy are inserted or updated (if they already exist) with the information of the Pokemon obtained, and then linked to the post.

 ## Answers about DAPI and Traffic
 ### DAPI implementation
 It would be possible, but a new Class would have to be added with all the requests to this API.
 It could be also modify the existing API class to adapt it, but I think it would be better to have it separately.